Cooking With Pixian Doubanjiang: Sichuan Sauce for Grilling & Roasting

 A New ‘Cue

 I’m not sure why I’d never thought before to add Pixian chili bean paste to my grilling marinade, because it’s a match made in BBQ heaven.
-Douban is a combination of salt, spice and umami (in the form of fermented fava beans).
+Pixian doubanjiang is a combination of salt, spice and umami (in the form of fermented fava beans).
 Meat loves salt, most people reading this love spice, and everyone loves umami, so douban ticks all the boxes.
 It’s a BBQ sauce like you’ve never had before, but it doesn’t hit you over the head with any of those sensations, enhancing the meat without overwhelming it.

 I kicked off the Cooking With Pixian Doubanjiang series with an easy and versatile Sichuan Sauce for Stir-Fry, and I had the same goals for this Sichuan Sauce for Grilling & Roasting.
 It’s quick to whip up, uses as few specialty ingredients as possible and is as good on chicken wings roasted in the oven as a skirt steak or pork shoulder steak fired on the grill.

 Let me be clear that folks in Sichuan would most likely never use douban in this way, mainly because they don’t grill hunks of meat as we do.
 When they grill meat, it’s in tiny bites on skewers.
 They also wouldn’t roast chicken wings in an oven, since most Chinese don’t have an oven.
-But we in the West like our ovens and we like our steaks, and there’s no reason we shouldn’t introduce douban to them.
+But we in the West like our ovens and we like our steaks, and there’s no reason we shouldn’t introduce them to douban.

 Summer grilling in the South.
 Is it Sichuan or Mexican?
+Or both?

 It was husband’s idea to add poblano peppers to the grill along with the quick-marinated skirt steak, and it was a brilliant one.
 When I posted one of these photos on Instagram, a friend thought we were making Sichuan fajitas.
 We weren’t (we were serving Asian style with rice), but it’s a fantastic idea.